 ARTICLE 7.
-USED LAYTIME EXCLUSIONS (EXCLUDING LIGHTERING)
+USED LAYTIME EXCLUSIONS

-In addition to exclusions to laytime and time on Demurrage mentioned in other Sections of these Marine Provisions, the following will not count as used laytime or as time on Demurrage:
+In addition to exclusions to Laytime and time on Demurrage mentioned in other Sections of Agreement, the following will not count as used Laytime or as time on Demurrage even if the Vessel is on Demurrage:

-- a) Time during inward passage from anchorage, designated waiting area or other waiting place, even if lightering has taken place at the anchorage or other waiting place, until Vessel is All Fast. - b) Delays in berthing due to waiting on pilots, tugs, tide, or daylight; provided, however, the Terminal Party shall be permitted to exclude time waiting on tide or daylight only for the tide and/or daylight immediately preceding berthing. - c) Any time consumed in the interruption of transfer operations of the Cargo due to the Vessel's requiring separate and/or additional shore-tank gauges for any reason, the Vessel's failure to comply with any applicable published or posted requirement for the designated Shore Facilities, including safety and mooring requirements, or as a result of Vessel Party's request(s) for line-fill checks by comparing intermediate ship and shore gauges. - d) Any delay caused by strike, lockout, stoppage or restraint of labor of the master, officers and crew of the Vessel or towboat, or pilot or subcontractor to Vessel Party. - e) Cleaning of tanks and/or pumps, lining up and/or draining of pumps, ballasting and/or de-ballasting, bunkering, internal stripping, or for any other purpose of the Vessel, but in each case only to the extent any of the preceding events prevent officers and crew of the Vessel from performing cargo operations (examples of cargo operations include tank gauging/tank inspection, cargo calculations, pre-cargo transfer meeting, and hose connection), or cargo contamination. - f) Any delay caused by Vessel Party's failure to comply with all financial and/or credit responsibilities of the Agreement. - g) Delay due to prohibition of any cargo transfer at any time by the Vessel, Vessel Party, or the owner of the Vessel. - h) Any delay caused by Vessel's failure to have the required certificate of financial responsibility, or failure to be in compliance with applicable USCG regulations, including USCG COC exam, or the failure to have other legally required documentation.
+- a) Any time during inward passage from anchorage, designated waiting area or other waiting place from pilot on board or anchor aweigh, whichever occurs first, until Vessel is All Fast at the designated Shore Facility. - b) Delays in berthing due to waiting on pilots, tugs, tide, or daylight, weather, channel closure and/or river conditions. - c) Any time consumed in the interruption of loading operations of the Cargo due to the Vessel preparing for and/or shifting at the berth specifically requested or caused by the Vessel, Vessel master, or other Vessel representatives. - d) Any delay caused by strike, lockout, stoppage or restraint of labor of the master, officers and crew of the Vessel or towboat, or pilot or subcontractor to Vessel Party.

-- i) Any delay by reason of local law or regulations, action or inaction by local authorities (including port, USCG, naval, USCBP, immigration and/or health authorities, including effective one-way traffic restrictions due to the application of pilot guidelines or local regulations) with the exception of port closures due to strikes, weather, and/or sea conditions. - j) Any delay for which the Vessel, the Vessel's master, or crew is responsible. - k) Any delay caused by an actual or threatened pollution incident or bunker contamination, or other Marine Incident, regardless of cause. - In the event of Force Majeure, laytime, Demurrage and/or deviation do not accrue nor recommence, as the case may be, until such time as the Shore Facilities and Vessel are ready to undertake loading or discharging operations. - m) Any delay that co-exists alongside a condition or with any other delay, in which case the delay resulting, arising out of, or related to the Vessel will conclusively be deemed to be the sole cause of the delay regardless whether an act or omission caused the delay independently of the other conditions or could have caused the delay if the other conditions had not co-existed.
+- e) Cleaning of holds, ballasting and/or de-ballasting, bunkering, internal stripping, or for any other purpose of the Vessel, but in each case only to the extent any of the preceding events prevent officers and crew of the Vessel from performing cargo operations. - f) Any delay caused by Vessel Party's failure to comply with all financial and/or credit responsibilities of the Agreement. - g) Delay due to prohibition of any cargo transfer at any time by the Vessel, Vessel Party, or the owner of the Vessel. - h) Any delay caused by Vessel's failure to have the required certificate of financial responsibility, or failure to be in compliance with applicable USCG regulations, including USCG COC exam (as applicable), or the failure to have other legally required documentation. - i) Any delay by reason of local law or regulations, action or inaction by local authorities (including port, USCG, naval, USCBP, immigration and/or health authorities, including effective one-way traffic restrictions due to the application of pilot guidelines or local regulations) with the exception of port closures due to strikes, weather, and/or sea conditions. - j) Any delay for which the Vessel, the Vessel's master, or crew is responsible. - k) Any delay caused by an actual or threatened pollution incident or bunker contamination, or other Marine Incident, regardless of cause. - In the event of Force Majeure, Laytime, Demurrage and/or deviation do not accrue nor recommence, as the case may be, until such time as the Shore Facilities and Vessel are ready to undertake loading operations. - m) Any delay that co-exists alongside a condition or with any other delay, in which case the delay resulting, arising out of, or related to the Vessel will conclusively be deemed to be the sole cause of the delay regardless whether an act or omission caused the delay independently of the other conditions or could have caused the delay if the other conditions had not co-existed. - n) Any time consumed in the opening or closing of hatches. - Delays due to weather and/or sea conditions, including lightning, ice, fog, storm, wind, waves and/or swells. - p) Channel blockage (unrelated to berth congestion or traffic) and/or port closure associated with the designated Shore Facilities. - q) Breakdown or failure of equipment or machinery in or about the designated Shore Facilities. - r) Random security inspection pursuant to any of the Maritime Security Regulations.